keploy/community-blog/cmdidlnsg001402l71dpbf14b.md

 * **Version Control Ready**: Test cases stored as YAML files, versioned alongside the codebase.

-In essence, Keploy transforms the traditionally manual and tedious process of integration testing into a fully automated, scalable, and developer-friendly workflow.
+In essence, Keploy transforms the traditionally manual and tedious process of testing into a fully automated, scalable, and developer-friendly workflow.

 ## Conclusion

-Integration testing is crucial for ensuring that different components of your application interact correctly.
-By choosing the right integration testing strategy and using tools like Keploy, you can streamline your testing process, detect defects early, and improve overall system reliability.
+It is crucial for ensuring that different components of your application interact correctly.
+By choosing the right testing strategy and using tools like Keploy, you can streamline your testing process, detect defects early, and improve overall system reliability.

 ## FAQs